u-d-ash/Bloggo/content/message.md

 > * *6 ft. dark brown eyes. math.* (This wraps it up. ngl.)

-Currently a math junior at IIT Guwahati.
+Currently a math senior at IIT Guwahati.
 I find myself involved in a lot of activities at the same time which has led to one of my friends calling me ***the hobby whore***.
 Personally, I like this nickname a lot because it sounds like a cheap slang for a polymath.

 > * I am okayish quizzer.
-Got the opportunity to represent my institute at 7th Inter IIT Cult Meet and will do the same at Nihilanth 2025.
-I have acted as a quizmaster on few occasions : [**Sci-Echo**](https://drive.google.com/file/d/18j5jqIeLl_HXojF1OVJeD0hCZNyreKg_/view), [**Athleticism**](https://drive.google.com/file/d/1Ka_bYX3NI_Cn69Zkg_E46LtM-1Rs1-NP/view?usp=sharing) & [A Few Drilling Bits](https://drive.google.com/file/d/1egFhN-U2LEPA3UCdHq6XpVA8-7hgyXGG/view?usp=sharing).
+Got the opportunity to represent my institute at 7th Inter IIT Cult Meet and  Nihilanth 2025.
+I have acted as a quizmaster on few occasions : [**Sci-Echo**](https://drive.google.com/file/d/18j5jqIeLl_HXojF1OVJeD0hCZNyreKg_/view), [**Athleticism**](https://drive.google.com/file/d/1Ka_bYX3NI_Cn69Zkg_E46LtM-1Rs1-NP/view?usp=sharing) & [**A Few Drilling Bits**](https://drive.google.com/file/d/1egFhN-U2LEPA3UCdHq6XpVA8-7hgyXGG/view?usp=sharing).

 > * I am an intermediate level tennis player; serves are my kryptonite.
 Federer is the GOAT, Nadal comes close second and the Joker is alright.
 I follow a lot of sports on a regular basis.